merely-useful/py-rse/index.md

 -rw-r--r-- 2 amira amira 512 Jan 01 09:11 /Users/amira/.ssh/authorized_keys
 ```

-Whilst the authorized keys file is not considered to be highly sensitive,
+While the authorized keys file is not considered to be highly sensitive,
 (after all, it contains public keys), we alter the permissions to match
 the man page's recommendations